-The first step in managing pests is to identify their location and population size and create a record of the siting.
-An up-to-date inventory is essential to understand the severity and scope of the problem and the resources needed for management.
-Field and operations staff can use the web-based iNaturalist app to identify and track invasive species.
-Using iNaturalist will supply data on location and automatically adds the sighting to an inventory of citizen science observations.
-The NS Invasive Species Council (NSISC) maintains an iNaturalist group for sightings of invasive species in Nova Scotia.

-Another benefit of iNaturalist, is that it helps the user identify the species based on the submitted photo.
-For additional identification resources, please refer to Fact Sheets from the NSISC or the Ontario Invasive Plant Council.
+The first step in managing pests is to identify their location and population size and create a record of the sighting.
+An up-to-date inventory is essential to understand the severity and scope of the problem and the resources required for management.
+Field and operations staff are encouraged to use the web-based iNaturalist app to identify and track invasive species.
+Using iNaturalist will provide data on location and automatically adds the sighting to an inventory of citizen science observations.
+The Nova Scotia Invasive Species Council (NSISC) already maintains an iNaturalist group for sightings of invasive species in Nova Scotia.
+Another benefit of iNaturalist is that it helps the user identify the species based on the submitted photo.
+For additional identification resources, please refer to Invasive Species in Nova Scotia: Identification and Information Guide or some species fact sheets from the NSISC or the Ontario Invasive Plant Council.